elgw/sfft3/README.md

 ```
 </details>

-- Does the results suggests that the fastest fourier
+- Do the results suggests that the fastest fourier transform in the
-  transform in the west (FFTW3) can be even faster if it just use a
+  west (FFTW3) can be even faster using a larger workspace?
+Actually
-  little more memory?
+  FFTW has the flag `FFTW_DESTROY_INPUT` which I've not
+  tested.
+However in that case 100% extra memory is used.

 - For small sizes my code is slow since the transposing parts use
-  intermediate buffers which only benefits large problems.
+  intermediate buffers which are only of benefit for large problems.

-- FFTW has the flag `FFTW_DESTROY_INPUT` which I've not tested.
-In
-  that case it is allowed to use a whole extra image as buffer.

 - The code here was tested on a single CPU and hence buffer sizes etc
   are all right for that machine, but will probably be bad choices for